 This is an extremely aerodynamic and stiff chainset which is CNC machined from high grade 7055 aluminium to reduce weight.
 Q-Rings can improve your performance, minimise fatigue, and reduce stress on the knee, which had been a problem area for the rider previously.
 They also virtually decrease the gear ratio in the dead spot and increase the gear ratio in the power phase where the rider exerts the most force.
 All of these small gains can add up to a lot over an entire Ironman from just 2 components, which are normally overlooked by most riders.

 Shimano Dura Ace Di2 R9160 and R9070 mix

 Shimano have designed a beautiful groupset in the Dura Ace Di2 range.
-They give crisp, reliable functionality while maximising performance and shifting under pressure and even reducing energy exerted by the rider when shifting.
-Again these small weight and functionality are all accumaltive shaving important seconds wherever possible over such a long and grueling event.
+They give crisp, reliable functionality while maximising performance and shifting under pressure, and even reduce energy exerted by the rider when shifting.
+Again, these small weight and functionality improvements are cumulative and can shave important seconds over a long and gruelling event.

 Garmin Vector 3

 When it comes to power meters the newly released Garmin Vector 3 and Vector 3S have improved from the previous Vector 2 and all previous complications seem to have been eradicated.
 The pedals are simple to install and transfer, extremely light and easy to use, and feature simple to replace batteries.
 They can hold a rider up to 105 kg’s and can use both bluetooth and Ant+.
 They are the best, most reliable power meters currently on the market.